timhill-iress/xplanFieldRevealer/docs/TamperMonkey.md

     ![step 4](TM_step4.png "Click Install")

-If you uncomfortable about the Tampermonkey plugin.
+If you're uncomfortable with the Tampermonkey plugin.
 See the [Bookmarklet instructions](./bookmarklet.html).

 [back](./)